 I was unfamiliar with itinerant photographer Bullard, who is not of the South, but of Worcester, Massachusetts.
 He is still fascinating to me.
 Here is a link to more information about Bullard, and to the People of Color Project: http://tinyurl.com/pzqa447

 That afternoon, Paul Weinberg and John Edwin Mason spoke on the connections between African American and South African portraiture.
 Liam Buckley, of James Madison University, followed with excellent comments; he asked the question “if there are African photographies, are there African-American photographies?”
-And I learned that Paul Weinberg’s catalog for The Other Camera is available for download in PDF at http://tinyurl.com/nmpamqu
+And I learned that Paul Weinberg’s catalog for The Other Camera is available for download (note as of August 2020, there is now only another pdf relating to Weinberg’s catalog available) in PDF at http://tinyurl.com/nmpamqu

 In the late afternoon there were presentations about the Holsinger Collection by archivist Edward Gaynor, on curating and exhibiting that collection from Scot French, via Skype, and the relationship of the Holsinger Collection to the digital humanities and current digital projects, by UVA’s Wayne Graham.

 In prior posts here, I have noted several of the projects Graham mentioned.
 In an upcoming Tuesday Tips I will share a few others he mentioned that were new to me.

 In my own conference presentation I wanted to make clear that, from my research, I know it was not at all rare for white Southern photographers to have both black and white customers.
 I began by showing a selection of portraits of African Americans, fourteen images, made by Georgia’s white photographers.
 I then discussed Georgia’s African American photographers, including itinerant F. P. Pepper who had both black and white customers.